 .

-Cotton, John – ‘Questions and Answers upon Church Government’ 1634 being part 4 of Treatise I. Of Faith.
+Cotton, John – pt.
+4, ‘Questions & Answers upon Church Government’ in Treatise I. Of Faith.
 II.
 Twelve Fundamental Articles of Christian Religion.
 III.
 A Doctrinal Conclusion.
 IV.
-Questions and Answers upon Church-Government, pp. 18-26
+Questions and Answers upon Church-Government (1634), pp. 18-26

 See the Answers of the New England Congregationalists in the work of John Ball above.

-Ames, William – Ch.
-37, ‘Of Ecclesiastical Discipline’ in The Marrow of Sacred Divinity Drawn out of the Holy Scriptures, and the Interpreters thereof, and brought into Method 1st ed.
-1639, 1642
+Ames, William – ch.
+37, ‘Of Ecclesiastical Discipline’ in The Marrow of Sacred Divinity Drawn out of the Holy Scriptures, and the Interpreters thereof, and brought into Method (1639; 1642)

 Canne, John